 By default, every user account has a Roaming Profile – that is, you can change your Desktop environment, save files on the Desktop or in the My Documents folders, save Favorites or Bookmarks, and other user customizations, and they will show up the next time you login at any of our ELEC domain PCs.
-A lightly used profile (that is, not many customizations or files saved) will load in about 10-12 seconds at login, and will unload (this is when synchronization takes place with the server) in about 17-20 seconds.
+A lightly used profile (that is, not many customizations or files saved) will load in about 10-12 seconds at login, and will unload (this is when synchronization takes place with the server) in about 17-20 seconds at logout.

 Recommendations for EE ELEC domain account logins:

 Try to stagger logins at the beginning of a lab class: Students who get there early should go ahead and login as soon as they can to minimize the heavy network traffic that can occur if everyone tries to login at the start of the lab.

 Avoid storing files in your profile folders -- store files on U: drive.
 While you are given 500MB of storage with your account, to have readily available for whichever EE lab you are working in from week to week, large amounts of data (particularly large files) in your profile folders (Documents, Desktop, etc.) can slow your login/logout times.

 New accounts are given a “U:” user drive.
 This is a better location to store files (up to 500MB sum total).
 The U: drive will appear as another drive below Local Disk with your username: first.last (\\storage\users\undergraduate) (U:) under the Microsoft "Computer" link.
 Files placed here are stored immediately and do not wait for transfer or syncing at login and logout like files in the Documents or Desktop roaming profile folders.

 Want a faster logon time?
 Request No Roaming ...

 If you tend to use the same computer all the time, and would like a faster login, and don't need Roaming Profiles, you can request to have your account converted to "No Roaming Profile".